-Ryan Gunderson is an Assistant Professor in the Department of Sociology and Gerontology and Affiliate of the Institute for the Environment and Sustainability at Miami University.
+Ryan Gunderson is an Associate Professor in the Department of Sociology and Gerontology and Affiliate of the Institute for the Environment and Sustainability at Miami University.
 Current research projects concern the potential effectiveness and political-economic dimensions of proposed solutions to environmental problems, climate change inaction, and the social and environmental impacts of technology.
 He is co-author of Climate Change Solutions: Beyond the Capital-Climate Contradiction (University of Michigan Press, 2020) and The Degrowth Alternative (Routledge, forthcoming)

 Diana Stuart, Ryan Gunderson, & Brian Petersen.
 2020.
 “The Degrowth Alternative: A Path to Address our Environmental Crisis?”
 Routledge: New York (November 2020).

 Ryan Gunderson, Diana Stuart, & Brian Petersen.
 2020.
 “Materialized Ideology and Environmental Problems: The Cases of Solar Geoengineering and Agricultural Biotechnology,” European Journal of Social Theory (August 2020).